google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     affected to turn off checks.
 - hashcode test in 'numberobjectcalls' fails for long
 - Investigate if Object.java, Enum.java and Class.java can be shared with GWT
+- Private static fields should have private getters and setters.
 - Import global native js types when JSCompiler supports goog.require() externs.
 - Maybe further specialize Object equality() to avoid the Equality.$same() call if neither side could ever cast to String/Double/Boolean.